canonical/ubuntu-pro-client/docs/explanations/how_to_interpret_output_of_fix_plan_api.md

   "data": {
     "binary_package": "binary_package",
     "binary_package_version": "3.5.12-1ubuntu7.16",
-    "source_package": "source_package"
+    "source_package": "source_package",
+    "pocket": "standard-updates"
   },
   "order": 1,
   "warning_type": "package-cannot-be-installed"
 }
 ```

-The `data` object details the package that cannot be installed and the package version.
+The `data` object details the package that cannot be installed,
+the package version and the pocket it comes from.

 ### Security issue not fixed